Bills Digest No. 46, 2025-26

 These provisions would bring the OPC positions into alignment with usual grounds for termination of other SOH positions, although some Acts refer to ‘paid employment’ and some refer to ‘paid work’.

-Of the Acts affected by the Bill, only the Australian Trade and Investment Commission Act 1985 currently includes reference to the Minister terminating the appointment of the Austrade CEO on the grounds of unsatisfactory performance, with current subsection 59(3) requiring the Minister to terminate the CEO’s appointment if their performance ‘has been unsatisfactory for a significant period of time’.
+Of the Acts affected by the Bill, only the Austrade Act currently includes reference to the Minister terminating the appointment of the SOH on the grounds of unsatisfactory performance, with current subsection 59(3) providing the Minister must terminate the Austrade CEO’s appointment if, in the Minister’s opinion, their performance ‘has been unsatisfactory for a significant period of time’.
 The Bill would amend this provision to provide the Minister with discretion as to whether to terminate the CEO’s appointment for unsatisfactory performance (item 9 of Schedule 1).
-The Bill would add ‘unsatisfactory performance’ as a ground for termination for the ACIAR CEO, and OPC’s 1PC and 2PC (item 25 of Schedule 1 and item 12 of Schedule 2).

-AGOR notes that ASNO performs domestic regulatory functions to ensure that Australia is in compliance with international treaty commitments in relation to weapons of mass destruction and non-proliferation.
+ASNO performs domestic regulatory functions to ensure that Australia is in compliance with international treaty commitments in relation to weapons of mass destruction and non-proliferation.
 The Explanatory Memorandum observes that:

 There are a range of international obligations and guidance which require a high degree of regulatory independence for the Australian Safeguards Office and the Director of Safeguards.
 Consistent with these requirements, the Bill does not propose a ground for terminating the appointment of the Director of Safeguards on the basis of unsatisfactory performance. [p.
 25] [emphasis added]

 Termination of the ASNO Director is dealt with in existing section 48 of the Safeguards Act.
 Item 36 of Schedule 1 to the Bill would repeal and replace subsection 48(1) to retain misbehaviour, or physical or mental incapacity as grounds for termination and enable the Governor-General to terminate the appointment of the Director of Safeguards (ie the ASNO DG) for ‘serious misconduct’.
-The Explanatory Memorandum explains that, under new subsection 48(1A) at item 39 of Schedule 1, conduct or behaviour is serious misconduct if:
+The Explanatory Memorandum explains that, under new subsection 48(1A) at item 39 of Schedule 1, conduct or behaviour amounts to serious misconduct if:

-• the conduct or behaviour constitutes a breach of the APS Code of Conduct, and the Minister is satisfied that the breach is serious enough to justify termination of the Director’s appointment, or
+- the conduct or behaviour constitutes a breach of the APS Code of Conduct, and the Minister is satisfied that the breach is serious enough to justify termination of the Director’s appointment, or

-• an investigation report (within the meaning of the [National Anti-Corruption Commission Act 2022]) includes a finding or opinion that the Director of Safeguards has engaged, is engaging or will engage in corrupt conduct (within the meaning of that Act) or conduct that could constitute or involve corrupt conduct. [p.
+- an investigation report (within the meaning of the [National Anti-Corruption Commission Act 2022]) includes a finding or opinion that the Director of Safeguards has engaged, is engaging or will engage in corrupt conduct (within the meaning of that Act) or conduct that could constitute or involve corrupt conduct. [p.
 26]

 Performance standards